 Discarded plastic waste in the ocean leads to ingestion of inorganic material and entanglement.
 Both of these will lead to the death of a turtle.

-Despite some areas being established Marine Parks, many do not have speed restrictions for motorised vessels.
+Despite some areas being established as protected Marine Parks, many do not have speed restrictions for motorised vessels.
 Turtles are therefore subject to strikes from the propellers.

 Commercial fishing, using long-lines, gill nets and trawls contributes to the entanglement and suffocation of marine turtles.
 Turtle exclusion devices are being developed to minimise turtles as by-catch.

 Unfortunately, there is still a market for turtle eggs, meat and shells.
 Therefore nests and turtles are illegally poached worldwide.

 The rising temperature of the planet has contributed to rising sea levels, taking away nesting beach habitats.
 In addition, turtle populations are skewed towards females as turtle sex is dependent on incubation temperature, making future populations less viable

 Hatchlings rely on the light of the moon to guide them to the ocean.
 With artificial lighting from urban developments next to the beach, hatchlings are likely to become disorientated and move the wrong way.

 But with human threats, it is 1 in 10,000 hatchlings that survives to adulthood.